leptos-rs/book/src/view/04b_iteration.md

 Note also that while memos memoize their reactive changes, the same calculation does need to re-run to check the value every time, so nested reactive signals will still be more efficient for pinpoint updates here.

+## Option 4: Stores

+Leptos 0.7 introduces a new reactive primitive called “stores.”
+Stores are designed to address the issues described in this chapter so far.
+They’re a bit experimental, so they require an additional dependency called `reactive_stores` in your `Cargo.toml`.

+**TODO finish stores example for this chapter.**